algosup/2022-2023-project-5-algorithmics-Team-8/docs/functional.md

 The audience of the solution is the team of experts who are responsible for the blending process.
 They are the ones who will use the software to create the blending steps.

-The audience is any winery that uses Excel to calculate the blending steps because this is the most widely used software in the industry.
+The audience does not need to know any particular software.

 ## What is the problem